 -Dr. Amit Ray, meditation scholar

-After chickening out of a 10-day silent meditation retreat, I decided to take some baby steps into the world of Vipassana meditation.
-This turned out to be an excellent decision, because it led to one of my favorite experiences in Bangkok.
-Meditation, particularly Vipassana, is truly beneficial for anyone—long as you have an open mind and respectful attitude.
+After chickening out of that 10-day silent meditation retreat, I decided to take some baby steps into the world of Vipassana meditation.
+This turned out to be an excellent decision, because it ultimately led to one of my favorite experiences in Bangkok.
+Meditation, particularly Vipassana, is truly beneficial for anyone—long as you have an open mind and respectful attitude!
 Personally, it was the best thing to happen to my mental health since Nutella.

-The two hour English meditation class at Bangkok’s Wat Mahathat Yuwaratrangsarit (no, they don’t teach you how to pronounce it) provides an excellent and authentic opportunity to learn about basic Buddhist meditation techniques.
+The two hour beginner’s meditation class at Bangkok’s Wat Mahathat Yuwaratrangsarit (no, they don’t teach you how to pronounce it) provides an excellent and authentic opportunity to learn about basic Buddhist meditation techniques.
+First of all, it is taught in English, and has small enough class sizes to allow for questions and personalized advice as you practice your meditation technique.
 It is held in Section 5 of the temple, in sort of an international education area that is very well-marked and easy to find when walking along Maharat Rd.
 Every day at either 7:00, 13:00, or 18:00 (you can check updated times here) you can show up and dip your toes into the ancient practice of Vipassana (“insight”) meditation practiced throughout Thailand.